 Bee pollen is said to contain nearly every single nutrient the human body needs in order to survive.
 It’s surprisingly high in protein (20-35% by weight) and includes all 22 amino acids.
 It’s also jam-packed with vitamins, minerals, and phytonutrients.
 Since bee pollen is a highly concentrated food supplement, and considering it’s harvested from flowers, it’s really important to source your bee pollen from a pesticide-free environment.
 Although I’ve seen bee pollen available at many health food stores and even supermarkets, my preference is to buy it from the farmer’s market so I can actually have a conversation with the beekeeper and ask about the source, etc.

 Granules of bee pollen should be quite soft, and dissolve easily on the tongue.
 They should never be crunchy!
 Although many sufferers of seasonal allergies actually experience some relief when they start taking bee pollen, this is a powerful food and needs to be introduced to the body slowly.
 A very small percentage of the population is severely allergic to bee pollen (particularly those who are allergic to bees or other bee products such as honey), so it’s best to use caution when trying something new for the first time.
-Start with a small amount (1 tsp for adults, just a few granules for children) and increase your intake slowly, by just a few grains at a time.
-Daily intake should be maximum 1 Tbsp for adults and ½ tsp for children.
+Start with a small amount (1 teaspoon for adults, just a few granules for children) and increase your intake slowly, by just a few grains at a time.
+Daily intake should be maximum 1 tablespoon for adults and ½ teaspoon for children.